 But there are still a variety diseases and conditions that men of all ages should screen for.

-After the age of 22, it’s recommended that you get a medical exam once a year.
-The problem is that many men don’t know what exactly they should be going to the doctor for and what their health risks are.
+After the age of 18, it’s recommended that you get a regular medical exam.
+The problem is that many men don’t know what exactly they should be going to a healthcare professional for and what their health risks are.

-Theoretically, your 20s are when you’re at the top of your health.
+Theoretically, this time period is when you’re near peak physical fitness.
 But there are plenty of reasons why you should still go get a medical exam.
-This is the annual physical exam checklist your doctor should follow:
+This is the annual physical exam checklist healthcare provider should follow:

-In your 30s, you should test for most of the same things as your 20s.
-However, there are a couple of new things you should start looking out for, like testing for heart disease and undergoing an eye exam.
+At this point in life, you should still test for most of the same things as you dude in your twenties and thirties.
+However, there are a couple of new things you should start looking out for:

-When you enter your 40s, you should start screening for diseases and conditions that come with age.
-It’s recommended that in addition to everything you tested for in your twenties and thirties, you also screen for diabetes, thyroid disease, liver issues and prostate cancer.
+When you enter your sixties and beyond, you should start screening for diseases and conditions that come with age.
+It’s recommended that in addition to everything you tested for through your twenties, thirties and forties, you also screen for:

-Seeing a doctor shouldn’t be a last-minute decision.
+Seeing a healthcare professional shouldn’t be a last-minute decision.
 Check out these helpful tips on how to ensure that you stay on top of your health:

 Remember: Prevention is more effective than denial.
 Want to know more about what you can be doing to stay in tip-top shape?
 Head on over to the hims blog.